-Our Expedition Leader introduces us to northern ecology and the stark yet alluring winter landscape.
-As night falls, we move into heated viewing domes to await an unparalleled experience of nature’s magic: the spectacle of the aurora borealis, the legendary Northern Lights.
-Often, they begin as a white glow low in the sky that slowly begins to shift and undulate.
-Wavy patterns evolve, colors appear and change, until the lights look like shimmering curtains of green, blue, yellow or red.
-For centuries, the phenomenon of the Northern Lights was a mystery, inspiring a host of mythical explanations.
-While we know now that the aurora is caused by the interaction of the solar wind with the earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the magical display of their ancestors’ souls dancing in the sky.
+Board our flight to Churchill this morning.
+On arrival, transfer to our hotel and take a brief tour of this historic settlement that was originally a Hudson's Bay Company fur-trading post established in 1689.
+As night falls, we head out in hopes of our first chance to see the aurora borealis.
+The display often begins as a pale glow low in the northern sky that slowly begins to shift and undulate.
+Wavy patterns evolve, and the lights most often emerge as shimmering curtains of green.
+Sometimes other colors appear, too: yellow, red or even purple.
+For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
+While we know now the aurora is caused by the interaction of the solar wind with Earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the mystical display of their ancestors’ souls dancing in the sky.

-Day 7: Churchill / Winnipeg
+Day 6: Churchill / Winnipeg

-Day 8: Winnipeg / Home
+Day 7: Winnipeg / Depart

 After breakfast, transfer to the airport for flights home.

 Please note: There will be no train itinerary in 2019.
 This is the only northern lights itinerary offered for the 2019 season.
 Scheduling for all activities in Churchill is flexible in order to accommodate varying weather conditions.